 Imran is an anthropologist who researches and writes on self-improvement.

-Lynette Scavo from Desperate Housewives throughout the show has evidently proven what an incredible mother she had been.
+The charming character Lynette Scavo from the drama Desperate Housewives had continuously proven what an incredible mother she had been throughout the show

-Admiration for mothers will spring out profusely after watching Felicity Huffman being Lynette Scavo in the drama Desperate Housewives.
+Admiration for mothers would spring out profusely after watching Felicity Huffman being Lynette Scavo in Desperate Housewives.

 I will highlight some of her heart-touching moments as a mother in the show.

 Perfect or Good?

-A perfect mother - that she wasn't, but she was certainly the apt one. like how a good mother should be.
-Although she could not control the annoying mischief of her wild boys, she would, yet, tame them not by austerity or extreme firmness that goes against correctly disciplining the children but by the clever employ of intelligence and wisdom.
+A perfect mother - that she wasn't, but she certainly was the right one. like how a good mother should be.
+Although she could not control the annoying mischief of her wild boys, she would teach them a lesson in innovative ways.
+Not with extreme firmness, but with logic, facts, and serious threats.

 Below are some measures she took:

-- She refused to give the ADD medication to her boys to calm them down ignoring the school's suggestion.
+- She refused to give ADD medication to her boys even after their school had suggested the option.
+She didn't want medicines to calm the boys down and preferred them noisy and hyperactive.

-- However severe the mischief, she would not hit her children but find innovative ways to handle them.
+- However severe the mischief was, she would not hit her children.

 - She would keep explaining to her kids until they conformed to logic and obedience.

-- Making mischief is congenital in children, so she would permit them their nonstop share of play even if annoying.
+- She would permit them their nonstop share of play even if annoying.

 Disabled Child?
 Doesn't Matter